PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Co-design Techniques

-\textbf{Full Clustering.} A straightforward strategy is to cluster the entire parameter vector $\theta \in \mathbb{R}^P$ using a single global codebook $\mathcal{C}$.
-All convolution parameters, regardless of layer or kernel position, are quantized to the same shared set of representative values.
-This produces a uniform quantization scheme with easy implementation and a small codebook size.

-\textit{Limitation.} While full clustering reduces the number of distinct weight values, it does not eliminate repeated plaintext encodings.
-Each weight must still match the ciphertext layout and level of its layer, so the same scalar value appearing in different layers must be re-encoded.
-Even within a single convolution, all weights share the same level, but weights from different filter columns map to different layouts and require separate encodings.
+\textit{Limitation.} While full clustering reduces the number of distinct weight values, it does not eliminate redundant plaintext encodings.
+Each weight must still match the ciphertext layout and level of its layer, so the same scalar values appearing in different layers must be re-encoded.
+Even within a single convolution layer, although all weights share the same level, weights in different filter columns map to different layouts and thus require separate encodings.
 Only weights in the same column across layer filters align in layout and level.
-We define this group as a \textit{slice}, which can share plaintext encoding.
-Thus, full clustering reduces codebook size but not redundancy from mismatched levels and layouts.
+We refer to such a group as a \textit{slice}, which can share plaintext encoding.
+Thus, full clustering reduces codebook size but fails to address redundancy arising from mismatched levels and layouts. \textbf{\underline{Slice Clustering.}} To address the redundancy remaining under full clustering, we refine quantization at the slice level.
+Since only weights within the same slice can share plaintext encodings, clustering is applied independently to each slice rather than across all parameters.
+For a given layer $l$ and spatial position $s \in \{1, \dots, W_l\}$, we define the slice $ S^{(l)}_s = \{ W^{(l)}_{o, i, h, s} | o = 1, \dots, O_l;\ i = 1, \dots, I_l;\ h = 1, \dots, H_l \}, $ which can be viewed as a vector in $\mathbb{R}^{O_l I_l H_l}$.
+Each slice $S^{(l)}_s$ is clustered independently using its own codebook $\mathcal{C}^{(l)}_s \subset \mathbb{R}$, and quantization is applied elementwise: $ \tilde{W}^{(l)}_{o, i, h, s} = \arg\min_{c \in \mathcal{C}^{(l)}_s} d(W^{(l)}_{o, i, h, s}, c). $ This ensures clustering respects FHE structure while adapting to the local weight distribution of each slice.
+Figure~\ref{fig:slice_clustering} illustrates slice clustering for a single convolution layer.
+Convolution filters are decomposed into vertical slices along the kernel width dimension $W_l$.
+Each colored slice $S^{(l)}_s$ is clustered independently using its own codebook.
+Each three-dimensional block represents a convolution filter associated with one output channel.
+The three axes correspond to kernel height $H_l$ (vertical), kernel width $W_l$ (horizontal), and input channels $I_l$ (depth).
+The collection of such filters forms the output channels $O_l$.
+Slices are taken as vertical strips along the width dimension $W_l$, and the figure highlights them with distinct colors.
+The blue strip corresponds to slice $S^{(l)}_1$, the yellow strip to slice $S^{(l)}_2$, and the pink strip to slice $S^{(l)}_3$.
+Each slice $S^{(l)}_s$ groups together all weights ${W^{(l)}_{o,i,h,s}}$ at a fixed width position $s$ across output channels $O_l$, input channels $I_l$, and kernel height $H_l$, and is clustered independently with its own codebook $\mathcal{C}^{(l)}_s$.
+This illustration emphasizes that clustering is performed slice by slice, rather than across the entire filter volume.